All Episodes

 Under eight years of Bloomberg and Kelly, not one successful terrorist attack in less than four years.

-We've had two successful attacks within this city because of one reason de Blasio and political correctness.
+We've had two successful attacks within this city because of one reason: de Blasio and political correctness.

-When you have nine out of ten cops, this was done by the Daily News.
+And you don't want to know something, Sean, when you have nine out of ten cops, this was done by the Daily News.

-Morale is down on the ground.
+Morale is down in the ground.

-You got a lot of New York City cops that don't want to get involved now because of this mayor.
+You've got a lot of New York City cops that don't want to get involved now because of this mayor.

 They do not like this mayor.

-He's hated by the police officers, and you don't want to know something.
+He's hated by the police officers.

-This may is right away, he's trying he's wants to be the judge and jury right away.
+He wants to be the judge and jury right away.

-Let's get Patrick Poole in this.
+Let's get Patrick Poole in this, Patrick.

 Yep.

-We'll we'll finish this.
+We'll finish this.

 We have a trip to Washington that we've got to make.

-We got to find out what's going on in this economic plan.
+We've got to find out what's going on in this economic plan.

-We'll have full coverage of how stupid Schumer, how stupid uh Comrade Bill de Blasio are and the danger that they now brought to the city of New York because of their adherence to political correctness.
+We'll have full coverage of how stupid Schumer, how stupid Comrade Bill de Blasio are and the danger that they now brought to the city of New York because of their adherence to political correctness.

-All right, as we continue Sean Hannity show with Bill McGrath, his retired lieutenant NYPD, he actually surveilled the specific mosque of this terrorist Patrick Poole, National Security Correspondent, PJ Media, and Bo Didal, mayoral candidate, New York City.
+He actually surveilled the specific mosque of this terrorist, Patrick Poole, national security correspondent, PJ Media, and Bo Didle, mayoral candidate, New York City.

 You don't want to miss it in light of these events.

-Uh let's start with you.
+Let's start with you.

 Final thoughts, Bill.